ipselon/prime_faces_react_todo_sample/README.md

 <img src="/img/pic8.jpg" />
 </p>

-10. Open `Structure` in the page editor and drag and drop `TopToolbarLayout` to root element on the page
+10. Open `Structure` in the page editor and drag and drop `TopToolbarLayout` to the root element on the page

 <p style="text-align: center">
 <img src="/img/pic9.jpg" />